mynameisek/whitepaper/README.md

 The community we defined here is more than the normal scope we see in the market.
 Our community will be further divided into:

-- Future staff of Forbole Limited (1%): Our future staff should also be the active contributors to the community.<br/>
+- Future staff of FL (1%): Future staff should also be the active contributors to the community.<br/>
 - Consultants (1%): This means the future consultants, advisors and freelancers who provide their services in reward for Desmos as part or all of their remunerations.<br/>
 - Community bounty (3%): This is a pool for both developers community and early adopters community of FRN.
 This motivates developers to assist in the technical development.
 It will also boost the virality of FRN.